 Krishnamacharyi’s students, particularly B. K. S. Iyengar and K. Pattabhi Jois, promoted this revitalized asana-based yoga in the West.

 B. K. S. Iyengar (1918-2014) promoted yoga as a health and fitness regime comparable to gymnastics but without the need for heavy equipment.
-However, he did make use of light equipment such as blocks and straps in order to make asanas (postures) more accessible to Westerners.
+However, he did make use of light equipment such as blocks and straps in order to make asanas more accessible to Westerners.

 As a result of the influence of Iyengar and Jois, modern yoga has become mostly a postural exercise for health-conscious modern people.
 The yoga most Westerners experience is pretty much sheared of its religious and spiritual dimensions.
 The Christian influence on modern yoga, originating in the physical culture movement of northern Europe and promoted in India principally through the YMCA needs to be recognized.
 When this history is known it cannot be said that yoga as it is practiced today is a exclusively a Hindu or Eastern religious practice.
 Contrary to what some Christian leaders assert, the yoga practiced in the West today, influenced by Western physical culture, is not rooted in Hindu spirituality—although Hindus may bring their devotion (bhakti) to yoga, just as Christians might do.

 Pastor Frank Senn